ubc-library-rc/digital-exhibits-survey/content/digital-storytelling-tools.md

 1. Click on the **Dashboard** to start creating your book!

-2. Click on **My Account**.
-Under **My Books**, add the title of your new book and select **Create New Book**.
-Your new book will appear under my Books.
+2. Under **Books**, select **Create New Book**.
+Add the title of your new book and select **Create**.
+Your new book will appear under **Books**.

-3. Select the book you would like to edit from your drop-down menu.
-Under **Book Properties**, you can add or change basic information (e.g. title and author), style and publisher information.
+3. To edit a book, hover over the title and select **Dashboard**.  the book you would like to edit from your drop-down menu.
+Under **Properties**, you can add or change basic information (e.g. title and author), style and publisher information.

 ## Collaborate and Add Users

 You can add users to your book project so you can collaborate.
 Collaborators need to have their own Scalar account.
-Once they are registered, add them by selecting **Book Users**, and selecting **Add user** and searching for their name.
+Once they are registered, add them by selecting **Users**, and selecting **Add user** and searching for their name.

 ## Privacy

 Please be aware that Scalar stores its data in the United States.
 If you are asking students to create books using Scalar, students should be made aware of this and given the option to make their work anonymous or to sign up without using personally identifying information.
-For more information on UBC privacy facts, read the [Privacy Fact Sheet on Collecting Personal Information.](https://universitycounsel.ubc.ca/files/2020/01/Fact-Sheet-Collecting-Personal-Information.pdf)
+For more information on UBC privacy facts, read the [Privacy Fact Sheet on Collecting Personal Information.] (https://universitycounsel.ubc.ca/collecting-personal-information).

 Remember, students at UBC own their intellectual property so they have the right to refuse openly licensing their work.
 It’s necessary to communicate the risks and value of working in the open and/or public with your students.
 Librarians can help you with that!

 When you create a book in Scalar, it is automatically set to private.
-You can make your Scalar book public by selecting the **Sharing** tab in the Dashboard.
-Under **Availability**, and next to **Make URL public?** select the option from the drop down menu.
+You can make your Scalar book public by selecting the **Properties** tab in the Dashboard and selected the options you'd like under **Permissions**.

 ## Accessibility